 Hidden Gems: Off the beaten path discoveries

 Another off-the-beaten-path destination is the Inca Museum, a lesser-known gem that showcases artifacts from Cusco’s rich Incan history.
-The museum’s collection offers visitors a deeper understanding of the culture and practices that defined the Inca Empire.
+The museum’s collection offers visitors a more profound understanding of the culture and practices that defined the Inca Empire.

 For those who enjoy a bit of adventure, consider a visit to Tambomachay, an ancient Incan site known for its impressive waterworks and terraces.
 Situated on the outskirts of Cusco, this peaceful location is ideal for a quiet walk surrounded by nature.